 Note: The implementation and post-implementation phases of a CCWG are the ones with the least amount of community experience to draw upon for lessons learned.
 As a result, the section below is presented as a “straw man" proposal for community feedback.
 It is based on the mechanisms currently used by the GNSO for policy development.

 If there are recommendations to implement from the final CCWG outputs, an Implementation Review Team (IRT) will be formed comprised, at minimum, of ICANN staff and volunteers from each of the Chartering Organizations.
 Recommendations should be implemented collaboratively and iteratively to ensure that the implementation matches the CCWG’s intent.
-The implementation process may benefit from public comment.
+Except in extraordinary circumstances, the proposed implementation plan should be published for public comment.

 The IRT should establish baseline data and metrics for post-implementation measurement against identified success criteria (ideally, these criteria should have been defined by the CCWG), if such data and metrics have not previously been generated by the CCWG.